dovydas55/hackme/README.md

 * Edit the profile to look better
 * Add post when making status
-* Make sure we provide clues for the password extra
+* Make sure we provide clues for the password
+* get player feedback
+extra
 * randomize Profile info for replayablity
+* make commands more pretty or better